chxry/solaris/README.md

 </div>

 ### About
-Solaris is a solar panel efficiency calculator 2
+Solaris is a solar panel efficiency calculator.

 ### Built With
 - [React.js](https://reactjs.org)